mqnifestkelvin/react-django-note-app/README.md

 **Note**: It is important to setup our email address to get the application up and running like it ought to.
 To get our smtp password and **EMAIL_HOST_PASSWORD** get the mailing side of things all setup, we can follow the instructions in the [link](https://drive.google.com/file/d/1qpT1-ttUIz_MqCZnrb8opILXQw1-oXW_/view?usp=share_link).

 ## Running a Local Instance of the Application
-If everything has been properly setup this should spawn a web instance of the certificate verification web application.
+If everything has been properly setup this should spawn a web instance of the Note web application.
 To get this up and running we need to run the command:

 ```
 python manage.py runserver